-So, what can you do helping improving egg quality for pregnancy?
+What can you do to improve egg quality for pregnancy?

 1. Improve your blood flow